-The RRS Sir David Attenborough will be equipped with air and aerosol sampling facilities, drawing air from two locations – at least 2m in front of the vessel’s bow and above the crow’s nest.
-These locations will further ensure undisturbed samples of clean, ambient air uncontaminated by ship emissions.
+RRS Sir David Attenborough has air and aerosol sampling facilities that draw air from two locations – the foremast meteorological platform, above the vessel’s bow, and from above the crow’s nest.
+These locations ensure clean, ambient air samples that are uncontaminated by ship emissions.

-RRS Sir David Attenborough will further be equipped with the following meteorological and atmospheric instrumentation:
+RRS Sir David Attenborough also has the following meteorological and atmospheric instrumentation:

 - An extensive suite of meteorological sensors to measure surface air pressure, wind speed and direction, air temperature and humidity, visibility, and precipitation (including the presence of freezing rain or icing conditions).

 - Dew point chilled mirrored hygrometer to provide an accurate measure of humidity.

 - Trace gas measurements will be made of carbon monoxide, carbon dioxide, methane and ozone.
 Measurements of carbon dioxide dissolved in sea water are also made.

 - Sea surface temperature is measured by a Heimann KT15 infra-red temperature sensor, while bulk water temperature is measured at the pumped sea water inlet.